Campaign Management

 Phishing Club - Campaign details

-Comprehensive campaign configuration details and settings overview
+Campaign configuration details and settings overview

 Phishing Club - Campaign template details

-Detailed template configuration showing email design, landing pages, and delivery settings
+Template configuration showing email design, landing pages, and delivery settings

 Campaign Management Actions

-Access powerful campaign management tools through the available action buttons.
+Access campaign management tools through the available action buttons.
 These controls allow you to modify campaign status, export data, and manage the simulation lifecycle:

 Phishing Club - Campaign actions